TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 3/Isaiah 3.5.md

 ---

-And the people shall be oppressed, every one by another, and every one by his neighbor: the child shall behave himself proudly against the old man, and the base against the honorable.
+The people will be oppressed, everyone by another, and everyone by his neighbor.
+The child will behave himself proudly against the old man, and the base against the honorable.